Created a game to raise awareness of the motherhood penalty

 "I felt like I didn’t really have a choice.
 I was overwhelmed by everything that I couldn’t think clearly about what my options are.
 It’s a very emotional time.
 This is when you’re redefining yourself."

 We also talked to a few non parents who didn’t have any personal experience with the gender pay gap or gender bias at work.
 We encountered a lot of one dimensional thinking.

 “A person who walks away from their job doesn’t get any special benefits.”

 Bump Ahead is a game that takes players through a story of a new mother.
 It mixes personal choices with situations out of the players control mimic the unpredictability of life.
-Data is mixed into the game so that players get a macro and micro perspective.
-In the end, players see how hard life can become just because they had a child.
+Data is mixed into the game so that players zoom into their story and zoom out to understand the overall problem.